open62541/open62541/README.md

 ### Using open62541
 A general introduction to OPC UA and the open62541 documentation can be found at http://open62541.org/doc/current.
 Past releases of the library can be downloaded at https://github.com/open62541/open62541/releases.
-To use the latest improvements, download a recent build of the *single-file distributions* (the entire library merged into a single source and header file) from http://open62541.org/releases.
+To use the latest improvements, download a recent build of the *single-file distribution* (the entire library merged into a single source and header file) from http://open62541.org/releases.
 Recent MSVC binaries of the library are available [here](https://ci.appveyor.com/project/Stasik0/open62541/build/artifacts).